fogfish/curie/README.md

 ## Inspiration

 Linked-Data are used widely by Semantic Web to publish structured data so that it can be interlinked by applications.
-Internationalized Resource Identifiers (IRIs) are key elements to cross-link data structure and establish references (pointers) to data elements.
+Internationalized Resource Identifiers (IRIs) are key elements to cross-link data structure and establish global references (pointers) to data elements.
 These IRIs may be written as relative, absolute or compact IRIs.
 The `curie` type is just a formal definition of **compact IRI** (superset of XML QNames).
 Another challenge solved by `curie` is a formal mechanism to permit the use of hierarchical extensible name collections and its serialization.
 All-in-all CURIEs expand to any IRI.

 ## Getting started